DooSys/PocketBase-Export/README.md

 - Requires the export collection name.
 - Does not list all collections because PocketBase collection discovery requires admin/superuser access.
 <img width="472" height="668" alt="image" src="https://github.com/user-attachments/assets/1c75360d-5e0a-4a9f-a2b2-f514379e2864" />

+## Usage

+1. Start the exporter and open the web interface.
+2. Enter the PocketBase URL you want to connect to.
+3. Choose the authentication mode:
+   - Use **Superuser** when you want automatic collection discovery.
+   - Use **API User** when the export must follow PocketBase API rules.
+4. Sign in with the matching PocketBase credentials.
+5. Select or enter the collection you want to export.
+6. Configure the export options:
+   - Choose the output format: CSV, JSON or XLSX.
+   - Select fields, sorting, filters and relation expansion when needed.
+   - Enable ZIP compression for packaged downloads.
+7. Run the export and download the generated file.

+Superuser exports are meant for trusted operators with broad access.
+API user exports are limited by the rules configured in PocketBase for the selected auth user and collection.

 ## Local Development